MaiHenry/Web-development-and-Api-Design/README.md

 To run this application locally:

 1. Clone the repository and navigate into the project directory.
+2. Create a .env file in the server directory and add a desired port `PORT=3000`
+3. Setup/create a MongoDB collection, copy the URI and add it to the .env as `MONGODB_URI`
-2. Install dependencies for both the client and server with `npm install`.
+4. Install dependencies for both the client and server with `npm install`.
-3. Start both the client and server concurrently using `npm run dev`.
+5. Start both the client and server concurrently using `npm run dev`.
-4. Run tests with `npm test` to ensure everything is set up correctly.
+6. Run tests with `npm test` to ensure everything is set up correctly.

 ## Testing